ACS-Web-X/ACS-Web-X/README.md

-- 👋 Hi, I’m @ACS-Web-X
+- 👋 Hi, I’m @ACS-Web-X (The 1st Chess Intelligence Programming Language).
+This Chessware is Object-oriented and data-driven.
-- 👀 I’m interested in proliferating my recently invented Chess-driven Ai Programming Language (Chessware)
+- 👀 I’m interested in proliferating my recently invented Chess-driven Ai Software ( Most especially, the GENESIS111 Chessware).
-- 🌱 I’m currently learning more ACS-Web-X Chesscryption and a more flexible model for Big Data Generation.
+- 🌱 I’m currently learning more about how to integrate ACS-Web-X into some existing Programming Languages.
 - 💞️ I’m looking to collaborate on the global proliferation of the ACS-Web-X Program.
 - 📫 How to reach me: idodisanddat@gmail.com